mtihlenfield/keyboard_controller/firmware/notes.md

 - A "rate" or "tempo" knob will let the user set the clock speed when there is no external sync input
     - If there is an external sync input, the rate knob won't do anything
 - A time division knob will let the user choose a division of the clock rate
-- I will have to decide what QQPN to use, or to support multiple and make it configurable (via DIP switches?)
+- I will have to decide what PPQN to use, or to support multiple and make it configurable (via DIP switches?)
+- I think all of the clock code will exist in the IO thread.
+     - The IO thread will send "QUARTER_NOTE" or "CLOCK" events to the main thread via the queue.
-- First intuition is to use a timer
+- First intuition is to use a timer for the internal clock
-    - Can't set gate high and low in same timer, would be too fast.
-Would probably need two timer pulses per note:
-        - One to bring gate high and select current not
-        - Next one to bring gate low
-    - Time between the two timers determines gate width.
-Will hard code this to 50% for now, so if the clo/k rate is 10 notes per second, we actually run the timer routine 20 times a second.
-    - The timer route will need to:
-        - Check gate state
-            - If up, bring down
-            - If down, bring up, continue
-        - Determine which note to play
-        - Set CV out
-    - I can keep a pointer to the next note in the sequence and change it on each gate down
-    - Timer shouldn't need to care about current key state or button presses, should only need to worry about the sequence list
-        - Could even abstract that away with a `get_next_note` function.
+     - Do still need to worry about PPQN here - since SYNC out will need to be in whatever PPQN is.
+     - How to handle gate width?
+I at least want to make sure that it's 50% for now.
+Could make it configurable later.
+          - This will require some math using the clock speed
 - How to handle external sync signal?
-    - The KORG Volca Bass uses an integrator to split the external clock pulse in to a SYNC_RISE and SYNC_FALL.
-I like this as it makes it easy to determine exactly when a falling edge happens
     - The mutable instruments anrushri might be a good place to look for examples:
         - Schematics: https://mutable-instruments.net/archive/anushri/build/
         - Code: https://github.com/pichenettes/anushri
+    - One option: interrupt handler
+        - Have an interrupt handler detect rising edge on the SYNC_IN pin.
+        - On each interrupt, increment pulse count
+        - Set SYNC OUT?
+        - Once pulse count reaches PPQN, send QUARTER_NOTE message

 ## Note Sequence